Azure-Samples/ms-identity-ciam-dotnet-tutorial/1-Authentication/5-sign-in-dotnet-wpf/AppCreationScripts/README_STEPS.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `appsettings.json` file.
-1. Find the key `Enter_the_Tenant_Name_Here` and replace the existing value with the name of your Azure AD for Customers tenant.
 1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-wpf-sign-in` app copied from the Azure portal.
+1. Find the key `Enter_the_Tenant_Name_Here` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.

 ### Step 4: Running the sample